Farthing (British coin): History

 A farthing of King Edward VIII (reigned 1936) does exist, dated 1937, but technically it is a pattern coin, one produced for official approval, which it was due to receive at about the time that the King abdicated, and in the event no farthings bearing his likeness were ever issued.
-The pattern has a left-facing portrait of the king, who considered this to be his best side, and consequently broke the tradition of alternating the direction in which the monarch faces on coins — some viewed this as indicating bad luck for the reign; the inscription on the obverse is EDWARDVS VIII D G BR OMN REX F D IND IMP (Edward VIII by the grace of God king of all Britons defender of the faith emperor of India).
+The pattern has a left-facing portrait of the king, who considered this to be his best side, and consequently broke the tradition of alternating the direction in which the monarch faces on coins — some viewed this as indicating bad luck for the reign; the inscription on the obverse is EDWARDVS VIII D G: BR: OMN: REX F: D: IND: IMP (Edward VIII by the grace of God, king of all British, defender of the faith, emperor of India).

-One feature of the pattern farthing of Edward VIII was a redesigned reverse displaying the wren, one of Britain's smallest birds.
+One feature of the pattern farthing of Edward VIII was a redesigned reverse displaying the wren, one of Britain's smallest birds and cultural omen of good luck.
 From 1937 this appeared on the regular-issue farthings of George VI and was continued on the farthings of Elizabeth II until the last issue in 1956.

-George VI coins feature the inscription GEORGIVS VI D G BR OMN REX F D IND IMP (George VI by the grace of God king of all Britons defender of the faith emperor of India) before 1949, and GEORGIVS VI D G BR OMN REX FIDEI DEF (George VI by the grace of God king of all Britons defender of the faith) thereafter.
-Unlike the penny, farthings were minted throughout the early reign of Elizabeth II, bearing the inscription ELIZABETH II DEI GRA BRITT OMN REGINA F D (Elizabeth II by the grace of God queen of all Britons defender of the faith) in 1953, and ELIZABETH II DEI GRATIA REGINA F D (Elizabeth II by the grace of God queen defender of the faith) thereafter.
+George VI coins feature the inscription GEORGIVS VI D G: BR: OMN: REX F: D: IND: IMP (George VI by the grace of God, king of all British, defender of the faith, emperor of India) before 1949, and GEORGIVS VI D G: BR: OMN: REX FIDEI: DEF: (George VI by the grace of God, king of all British, defender of the faith) thereafter.
+Unlike the penny, farthings were minted throughout the early reign of Elizabeth II, bearing the inscription ELIZABETH.II.DEI.GRA.BRITT.OMN.REGINA.F: D: (Elizabeth II by the grace of God, queen of all British, defender of the faith) in 1953, and ELIZABETH.II.DEI.GRATIA.REGINA.F: D: (Elizabeth II by the grace of God, queen, defender of the faith) thereafter.